garrettmroberts/FreeCodeCamp-Projects/markdownPreviewer/README.md

 # Markdown Previewer

-This is a simple markdown previewer app built as a FreeCodeCamp project.
+This is a markdown previewer app built as a FreeCodeCamp project.
+It accepts any valid markdown syntax and outputs an html-ized version of your input.